-The New Mexico Tech's Title IX Coordinator, Dr. Peter Phaiah [(575) 835-5187 or titleixcoordinator@nmt.edu] oversees compliance with all aspects of the sexual or gender-based harassment, sexual discrimination, and this sexual misconduct policy.
-The Title IX Coordinator's office is in Brown Hall 21A and reports directly to Dr. Stephen Wells, President of New Mexico Tech.
+The New Mexico Tech's Title IX Coordinator [(575) 835-5953 or titleixcoordinator@nmt.edu], oversees compliance with all aspects of the sexual or gender-based harassment, sexual discrimination, and this sexual misconduct policy.
+The Title IX Coordinator reports directly to President of New Mexico Tech.
 Questions about this policy should be directed to the Title IX Coordinator.
 Anyone wishing to make a report relating to sexual or gender-based harassment, sexual discrimination, and sexual misconduct policy may do so by reporting the concern to the University's Title IX Coordinator.

-In the event that an incident involves alleged misconduct by the Title IX Coordinator, reports should be made directly to the Office of the President, Dr. Stephen Wells (575) 835-5600.
+In the event that an incident involves alleged misconduct by the Title IX Coordinator, reports should be made directly to the Office of the President (575) 835-5600.

-Additionally, anonymous reports can be made by victims and/or third parties using the online reporting form posted at http://www.nmt.edu/affirmative-action, or the reporting hotline at (575) 575-835-5005.
+Additionally, anonymous reports can be made by victims and/or third parties using the online reporting form or the reporting hotline at (575) 835-5005.
 Note that these anonymous reports may prompt a need for the institution to investigate and not having all the needed information may make it difficult to effectively protect to victim from further harm and adjudicate a disciplinary case.